KillerStrike17/10DaysofMLChallenge/Day1/README.md

 # Day 1

+**Note: Interactive Outputs are not captured while saving the notebook, hence you need to run the notebook for them to work**

 ### Problem Statement

 On a particular date, If 70% number of confirmed case is zero, then Delete the column. i.e. whole February will be deleted and few more.